genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/05_market-data-adaptors/01_configuring-adaptors.md

 ### Pre-expression[​](https://internal-web/secure/creating-applications/defining-your-application/integrations/market-data/adaptors/common-config/#pre-expression "Direct link to heading")

-The pre expression is a groovy code block executed before any other code block specified in the file.
+The pre-expression is a groovy code block executed before any other code block specified in the file.
 You can use this expression to define any utility functions you wish to use within your other code.

 ``` java
 <preExpression>